Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Phase structure of RDM

 \subsection{Phase structure in general case}

-In clean RDM, we observed the relation between the behavior of $Q$ and the fractal dimension $D_q$ of the eigenstates.
+In the clean RDM, we observed a relation between the behavior of $Q$ and the fractal dimension $D_q$ of the eigenstates.
 We now consider arguments that support this relation and extend it to the disordered case.
 The integer charge $Q$ comes from the multivalued function:

-Each term in the rhs of \eqref{BAE} has discontinuities in $E = \varepsilon_i + x$ and contributes to the sum when $\abs{E - (\varepsilon_i + x)} \lesssim y$, while in the lhs we have a set of constants, indexed by $Q$.
+Each term in the rhs of \eqref{BAE} has discontinuities in $E = \varepsilon_i$, while in the lhs we have a set of constants, indexed by $Q$.
 Fig. \ref{ris:resonances} shows the typical picture of the level distribution of $Q$ for the deterministic RDM in the localized and fractal phases.
 In the localized phase, all solutions have the corresponding $Q = 0$, while in the fractal phase, solutions with higher values of $Q$ emerge.
-Therefore, we interpret $Q$ as a measure of the number of resonances.
 To extend this to the disordered case, we treat the energy $E$ as a parameter and average $Q$ over the distribution of diagonal elements.
-In the disordered case, the interaction of levels can occur not only from the broadening of $\arctan$ as $y$ increases, but also from the proximity of $\varepsilon$ ($\varepsilon_i - \varepsilon_j \lesssim y$) due to the overlap of their distributions.

-Then, for the mean value of $\arctan$ one obtains:
+Using uniform distribution of $\varepsilon$, for the mean value of $\arctan$ one obtains:

-If the number of resonances scales as $Q \sim N^d$, the correct eigenvectors should have non-trivial components in the degenerate subspace of dimension $\sim N^d$.
-In this case, the sums $I_q$ from the definition of the fractal dimension (\ref{fractal_def}) can be estimated as $I_q \sim \sum_n 1/N^{\frac{2q}{2}d}\sim N^{(1-q)d}$.
-The fractal dimension in the limit $N \to \infty$ reads as: